 - Initiate journeys depending on the occurrence of an external event,

-- Support the consistency of contact list records in different systems.
+- Ensure consistency of contact list records across different systems.

-This is very important if you already have “all the tools” set up, and what ESP just needs to be a part of that web and not replace it.
+This is very important if you already have “all the tools” set up, and what ESP just needs is to be part of that web, not replace it.

 Deep CRM Integrations (Salesforce / NetSuite & Beyond)